The best views over Dubrovnik and where to catch them (largely) for free

 #4 – Ploče Gate

-The views of the Old Harbour from the bridge and the little park at Ploče Gate [Google Maps location] are amazing.
+The views of the Old Harbour from the bridge and the little park at Ploče Gate [Google Maps location], the easternmost of the old city gates, are fantastic.

 Old harbour from Ploce Park